Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Background

+Logic-based (or formal) feature attribution methods aim at computing explanations that are logically sound with respect to a model’s prediction.
+These approaches typically rely on Boolean reasoning, satisfiability (SAT), or optimization variants such as MaxSAT \cite{ignatiev2022using}\cite{marques2024logic} or abstract interpretations \cite{tornblom2025finding}.
+Within this category, attributions are defined in terms of feature-value pairs that are sufficient to entail a prediction, rather than estimated contribution scores.

-VoTE-XAI focuses on generating explanations for predictions made by tree ensemble models.
+VoTE-XAI \cite{tornblom2025finding} focuses on generating explanations for predictions made by tree ensemble models.
 The approach provides explanations that are provably correct and minimal with respect to a given prediction inferred from the model.
-Specifically, an explanation \( E \) is valid for a prediction \( f(c_1, \dots, c_n) \mapsto d \) if: